Set up AWS Reverse PrivateLink with PlanetScale Managed

 aws elbv2 create-listener \ --load-balancer-arn <arn>\ --protocol TCP \ --port 3306 \ --default-actions Type=forward,TargetGroupArn=<arn>

-Now that we've created the NLB and configured it, we can add the NLB to the diagram.
+Now that you've created the NLB and configured it, you can add the NLB to the diagram.
 Although on the diagram it looks like there are three separate NLBs, it's meant to represent a single NLB object that has network interfaces in three different subnets.

-Now let's configure the endpoint service.
-We'll need the ARN of our load balancer for this.
+Now, let's configure the endpoint service.
+You'll need the ARN of your load balancer for this.

 aws ec2 create-vpc-endpoint-service-configuration \ --network-load-balancer-arn <arn> \ --no-acceptance-required

-We only want to allow incoming connections on this endpoint service from the PlanetScale Managed sub-account.
-We'll need to know the account number for this step.
+You only want to allow incoming connections on this endpoint service from the PlanetScale Managed sub-account.
+This step requires the account number.

 Wrapping Up